katmarquis/NCAA-wbb-predictions/README.md

 # NCAA-wbb-predictions
 Project on predicting the outcomes of Division 1 NCAA women's basketball games for the class BEM/Ec 120 at Caltech.
-The models were also used on men's data for comparison with the results from the women's models.
+Feature engineered advanced statistics, visualized data, implemented feature selection, and coded a machine learning model in Python using Kaggle women's data.
+Achieved a 76% accuracy out of sample using a Decision Tree.
+The models were then used on men's data for comparison with the results from the women's models.